AakashPathak1/PlexSpots/README.md

 -Plextech Fall 2022 Beginner Curriculum Final Project-

 This project is an interactive website catalog of different study and food "spots" in and around the UC Berkeley campus.
+Built using:
-Built using React for the front-end, pyMongo for the backend MongoDB database, and pyMongo for the API communication.
+* React for the front-end
+* `pyMongo` for the backend MongoDB database
+* Flask for the API design

 Supports:
   * User inputs of different spots info, including open/close timings and location.